 - Houston Symphony, Pacific Symphony, San Diego Symphony, Seattle Symphony, Utah Symphony & Opera, and Virginia Symphony all experienced no less than a 25 percent increase in the overall number of reviews.

 A few orchestras were pulled from the last review due to them having less than five reviews, none of which were new in the past two years.

-Your efforts to improve workplace satisfaction transparency continue to bear fruit within the opera field; as such, it is more important than ever to continue in this direction.
+Your efforts to improve workplace satisfaction transparency continue to bear fruit; as such, it is more important than ever to continue in this direction.
 The more you contribute, the better positioned you’ll be at implementing positive change by making sure more opera managers are aware that something like GlassDoor.com exists and can be used by both current and former employees.